Skip to main content

 Fullscreen Mode

-For presentations or detailed review, use fullscreen mode:
+For presentations or detailed review:

 1. Click the fullscreen icon in the toolbar